Balancing clean Water and Energy provision under changing climate and eXtremes

 Providing clean water and energy simultaneously to a growing global population and under a changing climate is a major challenge.
 The demand for the two and their systemic interdependencies are particularly strong during droughts and heatwaves.
 Despite the recent growth in water-energy nexus studies, there is little fundamental understanding of the cascading effects and feedbacks between water and energy systems during extreme weather events.

-Because existing global model approaches mainly focus on whole-system optimisation and are based on coarse spatiotemporal water and energy system representations, we lack understanding of how water-energy system processes cascade in time and space under a changing climate and extremes.
-Yet such understanding is urgently needed so that we can balance clean water and energy provision in our changing world in which climate shocks are increasing.
+Existing global model approaches mainly focus on whole-system optimisation and are based on coarse spatiotemporal water and energy system representations.
+As a result, we lack understanding of how water-energy system processes cascade in time and space under a changing climate and extremes.
+Yet such understanding is urgently needed so that we can balance clean water and energy provision in our changing world, in which climate shocks are increasing.

 Project Overview

 In B-WEX, I will develop spatially explicit pathways that reveal how the provision of clean water and energy can be balanced under various water management and energy transition developments.
-This includes the feedbacks and cascading mechanisms under present to future droughts and heatwaves in regions worldwide.
+This will include the feedbacks and cascading mechanisms under present to future droughts and heatwaves in regions worldwide.

 Framework Development